List of Kakuriyo: Bed & Breakfast for Spirits characters: Main characters

 A human girl who inherited the ability to see Ayakashi from her grandfather, Shiro, who also taught her how to cook from a young age.
-She has a caring personality but has shown she can be stubborn and brave, preferring to work to pay her grandfathers debts rather than marry Odanna.
-Her greatest regret is that she was unable to share a final meal with her grandfather and that his last meal was poor quality hospital food.
-She eventually warms up to Odanna and lives in the hidden realm permanently as Moonflower's chef.
+She has a caring personality but has shown she can be stubborn and brave, preferring to work to pay her grandfather's debts rather than marry Odanna.
+Her greatest regret is that she was unable to share a final home cooked meal with her grandfather and that his last meal was instead poor-quality hospital food.
+She eventually warms up to Odanna and lives in the hidden realm permanently as the chef of Moonflower, a restaurant she took over from Ginji.